 In the ECtHR, Sahin alleged that a ban on wearing the hijab in institutions of higher education in Turkey violated her rights and freedoms under Article 8 (Right to Respect for Private and Family Life), Article 9 (Freedom of Thought, Conscience and Religion), Article 10 (Freedom of Expression), Article 14 (Prohibition of Discrimination) of the ECHR, and Article 2 of Protocol No. 1 (Right to Education) to the ECHR.
 Notwithstanding Sahin’s identification of extensive possible violations of the ECHR, the European Court of Human Rights chose to concentrate its examination only on whether the ban violated Article 9 (Freedom of Religion).
 Others rights, such as that of education and equality, received minimal attention from the Court.

-The Court accepted Turkey’s position that the ban was intended to fulfill the legitimate purpose of protecting the rights of others and promoting public order, referring in its ruling to the Dahlab case,, it determined that wearing the hijab is a practice imposed on women, not chosen by them.
+The Court accepted Turkey’s position that the ban was intended to fulfill the legitimate purpose of protecting the rights of others and promoting public order, referring in its ruling to the Dahlab case, in which, as I presented in the previous section, it determined that wearing the hijab is a practice imposed on women, not chosen by them.
 On the question of whether the ban was “necessary in a democratic state,” the Court accepted Turkey’s position that the ban was indeed necessary for the protection of secularism, because it constituted a necessary basis for the protection of democratic values and gender equality in Turkey.
 The Court also accepted the argument that allowing women to wear a hijab could serve as a means of pressuring other women who chose not to wear it.
 In this regard, the Court referred to Turkey’s Constitutional Court judgment, noting:

 Secularism also protected the individual from external pressure.
 It added that restrictions could be placed on freedom to manifest one’s religion in order to defend those values and principles.

 In the additional hearing in 2005, the Grand Chamber upheld the Court of Human Rights’ 2004 ruling, while also expanding the initial reasoning to include the issue of the right to education.
 However, just as no violation of the freedom of religion under Article 9 was found by the Court, here too, the Court determined that the ban did not represent a violation of the right of education was found.
-With regard to the question of the violation of the right of equality, the Court stated that there was no evidence of a violation of equality, since the applicant had not proven that the ban was directed at her as a member of a particular religion. , the imposition of the ban on wearing the hijab, according to the Court, was within the framework of the state’s “margin of appreciation.”
+With regard to the question of the violation of the right of equality, the Court stated that there was no evidence of a violation of equality, since the applicant had not proven that the ban was directed at her as a member of a particular religion.
+As the Dahlab case, here too, the imposition of the ban on wearing the hijab, according to the Court, was within the framework of the state’s “margin of appreciation.”

 In her dissenting opinion in the 2005 Grand Chamber judgment, Judge Tulkens emphasized that the majority opinion identified the wearing of the hijab with the oppression of women, and accordingly, saw the ban as a means of promoting equality between women and men, without clarifying the connection between the ban and gender equality: